 - Exclusive datasets: Scarborough, IPSOS, and TGI.

 As of 2017, Statista expanded their prodcut line with "Digital Market Outlook" and "Consumer Market Outlook" add-ons.The Consumer Market Outlook product provides data on market sizes and forecasts for more than 150 consumer products and passenger cars.
 The product cover segments in 16 different categories from 40 countries.
-The consumer market outlooks provides information regarding: revenue performance forecast, clear market segmentation, growth rates, and comparability of all countries and markets.
-The market data are updated once a year, however data from some markets are updated on an ad hoc basis, a time stamp at the bottom of each diagram shows the latest update.
+The Consumer Market Outlook provides information regarding: revenue performance forecast, clear market segmentation, growth rates, and comparability of all countries and markets.
+Most market data are updated once a year, however some data are updated on an ad hoc basis.
+A time stamp at the bottom of each diagram shows the latest update.